VoxeLibre/VoxeLibre/mods/PLAYER/mcl_wieldview/README.txt

 Makes hand wielded items visible to other players.

-default settings: [minetest.conf]

-# Set number of seconds between visible wielded item updates.
-wieldview_update_time = 2

-# Show nodes as tiles, disabled by default
-wieldview_node_tiles = false

 Info for modders
 ################

-Wield image transformation: To apply a simple transformation to the item in hand, add the group “wieldview_transform” to the item definition.
-The group rating equals one of the numbers used for the [transform texture modifier of the Lua API.
+Add an item to the "no_wieldview" group with a rating of 1 and it will not be shown by the wieldview.
+If an item has the "no_wieldview" group rating of 1, the item definition can specify the property "_wieldview_item".
+"_wieldview_item" should be set to an item name that will be shown by the wieldview instead of the item.